sophietk/trip-diary/README.md

 # trip-diary
-A web application to log trips around the world
+A web application to log your trips around the world